,

 Learn and explore tips on how properly to vent a gas water heater and safely remove exhaust gases to the outside atmosphere.

 A professionally installed venting system is important for all gas heating devices so they can operate safely and adequately remove products of combustion and water vapor out.
-To answer the question; how to properly vent a gas water heater, use the checklist below, which provides the answers for:

 Finding the proper location and installing a gas heater is very important as the proper venting provides better heating performance and safer operation.